bitcoinwords/bitcoinwords.github.io/_pages/pgp.md

 [WORDS Public Key](https://raw.githubusercontent.com/bitcoinwords/bitcoinwords.github.io/master/assets/public-key/WORDS-public-key.txt){: .btn .btn--warning}

-When you are ready, consider uploading your public key to your website or to a keyserver.
+When you are ready, consider uploading your public key to your website or a keyserver.
+A keyserver is a directory of public keys.
+People can lookup your public key by email address with these tools.

 I use this keyserver:
 [keys.openpgp.org](https://keys.openpgp.org/){: .btn .btn--primary}

+Now get out there and take back your sovereignty!